 The general body will vote to approve, reject, or table each application.
 Our Funding Chair will notify applicants of their status by the end of the week.
 Some proposals may be partially funded, or funded only for particular expenses.
 Tabled proposals may require editing or additional information before they will be reconsidered by Council.

 Carefully review our reimbursement procedures and funding restrictions before purchasing items.
-It is your responsibility to save all supporting documentation and only expense items approved by Council.
+It is your responsibility to save all supporting documentation and only expense items approved by the Council.
 In addition, you MUST save and submit original, hard-copy receipts in order to be reimbursed.
 Failure to submit original, hard-copy receipts may affect College Council’s ability to reimburse expenses.

 Please contact our Treasurer, Jesse Persily, at firstname.lastname@example.org with any questions about expenditures.